lcolosi/WaveSpectrum/README.md

 1. Make a local copy of this repository by either cloning or downloading it.

-2. Download the processed [data](https://doi.org/10.6075/J0C829GC), untar the files, and move all directories to `data` in the project root.
+2. Download the processed [data](https://doi.org/10.6075/J0C829GC), unzip the files, and move all directories to `data` in the project root.
 After doing so, your directory tree should look like this:

 ```
 WaveSpectrum/